abdurisaq/VersatileTrainingHub/README.md

 *   **tRPC:** Primary API for client-server data fetching and mutations, defined in `src/server/api/routers/`.
 *   **Plugin Upload:** `POST /api/plugin/upload` - HTTP endpoint for the BakkesMod plugin to upload training pack data.
 Requires authentication.

-## Contributing

-Contributions are welcome.
-Please follow standard fork-and-pull-request workflow:
-1. Fork the repository.
-2. Create a feature or bugfix branch.
-3. Commit your changes with clear messages.
-4. Push to your fork and open a Pull Request.

-## License

-This project is licensed under the MIT License.
-(Create a `LICENSE.md` file with the MIT License text if one doesn't exist).